lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

     #.
 Log into the site specific ArgoCD UI to sync the relevant applications:
         * Start by syncing ``science-platform``.
         * If told to do so beforehand, sync ``nublado``.
-        * Sync ``sasquatch`` if necessary, but check first, in case there are configuration changes that we don't want to apply yet.
+        * Sync ``sasquatch`` if necessary, but check first, in case there are configuration changes that we don't want to apply just yet.
-        * Sync T&S applications, all under the ``telescope`` project.
+        * Sync T&S applications, all under the ``telescope`` ArgoCD project.
 While the order doesn't matter in principle, it is a good idea to start with a small application (like ``control-system-test``).
 It is also useful to update LOVE before the rest of the control system applications, as we can monitor the state of the different CSCs from the summary state view.
     #.
 Startup Camera Services (:ref:`Summit <Deployment-Activities-Summit-Camera-Startup>`, :ref:`TTS <Deployment-Activities-TTS-Camera-Startup>`, :ref:`BTS <Deployment-Activities-BTS-Camera-Startup>`).
         * This is done by the deployment team for a system restart, but is handled by the Camera team for a Cycle upgrade.
     #.
 Use the site specific Slack channel (:ref:`Summit <Pre-Deployment-Activities-Summit-Slack-Announce>`, :ref:`TTS <Pre-Deployment-Activities-TTS-Slack-Announce>`, :ref:`BTS <Pre-Deployment-Activities-BTS-Slack-Announce>`) to notify the people doing the camera upgrade that they can proceed to :ref:`Stage 2<camera-install-stage-2>`.
     #.
 Startup Services on Bare Metal Deployments (:ref:`Summit <Deployment-Activities-Summit-TandS-BM-Startup>` only).
 #.
-Once the deployment steps have been executed, the system should be monitored to see if all CSCs come up into STANDBY.
+Once the deployment steps have been executed, the system should be monitored to see if all CSCs come up into ``STANDBY``.
-    * Some CSCs (Script Queues) should come up ENABLED.
+    * Some CSCs (Script Queues) should come up ``ENABLED``.
-    * Report any issues directly to the system principles (DMs are OK) to get issue corrected.
+    * Report any issues directly to the system principles (DMs are OK).
     * This step is completed when either all CSCs are in STANDBY/OFFLINE or CSCs with issues cannot be fixed in a reasonable (~30 minutes) amount of time.
     * If leaving this step with CSCs in non-working order, make sure to report that on the site specific Slack channel.
 #.
 Some CSCs need to be ENABLED (:ref:`Summit <Deployment-Activities-Summit-Enabled-CSCs>`, :ref:`TTS <Deployment-Activities-TTS-Enabled-CSCs>`, :ref:`BTS <Deployment-Activities-BTS-Enabled-CSCs>`).